vidarkongsli/swetugg2022/docs/index.md

 ???

-* I tend to disagree with this view, and I would say that maybe it should look like this.
 * Maybe we could call it the testing diamond.
 * Again, I am not too preoccupied with definitions of test types here
 * But of course it depends on how you define a unit tests, meaning what is your definition of a unit?